x-deepak/Advent-of-Code/README.md

 ### All the programs are in Python.
  This is my first AOC.
-All solutions are brute force lmao.
+All solutions are brute force.😂